 In winter when the snow starts falling grab your skates (or rent them) and go for a skate around the rink next to the lake.

-Then warm up in the chalet with a coffee afterwards.
+Then warm up in the Mount Royal Chalet with a coffee afterwards.

 When the weather starts to warm up and thaw out you’ll be gifted with absolutely gorgeous gardens overflowing with flowers.
 You’ll also see all kinds of ducks returning to make the lake home.

-Summer is my favourite time of year down at Beaver lake with all kinds of people out having picnics, watching musicians and soaking up all the goodness that summer has to offer.
+Summer is my favourite time of year down at Beaver lake with all kinds of people out having picnics, watching music performances, and soaking up all the goodness that summer has to offer.

-A perfect free option for anyone coming to Montreal on a budget, explore the surrounds of Beaver lake after you’ve checked out Mont Royal Summit too is one of the top budget travel tips for Montreal.
+This is the perfect free option for anyone planning a visit to Montreal on a budget.
+Exploring the surrounds of Beaver lake after you’ve checked out Mont Royal Summit too is one of the top budget travel tips for Montreal.

-READ MORE: Don’t miss our ultimate Travel to Canada Guide!
+READ MORE: Don’t miss our travel tips in this ultimate Travel to Canada Guide!